 Forward planning is essential.
 Before work starts, the person in control should:

-Isolating the electric supply means disconnecting a property’s electricity supply from the electricity distribution lines so that the overhead electric line to the property is no longer live.
-Isolation is temporary, for a specified period of time while work takes place.
+The safest option to eliminate the risk of electric shock is to temporarily disconnect a property’s electricity supply from the electricity distribution lines so that the overhead line to the property is no longer live.

 Keep people informed so they can plan ahead

-Find out who needs to know that the electricity supply will be temporarily isolated.
+Find out who needs to know that the electricity supply will be temporarily disconnected.
 Such as:

-Further, anyone who could be affected by isolation of the electricity supply should be told:
+Anyone who could be affected by the disconnection of the electricity supply should be told:

-If work needs to take place near a low voltage overhead electric line and isolating the electricity supply is not reasonably practicable, then the worker’s body, their tools, and their equipment must be kept a safe distance away from the overhead line.
+If work needs to take place near an overhead electric line then the worker’s body, their tools, and their equipment must be kept a safe distance away from the overhead line, else the electrical supply must be disconnected by the approved electrical retailer.
 This safe distance is known as the minimum approach distance, or MAD.

-Keeping you and your team safe at work is a priority, so make sure you are aware of the employer’s requirements of working near power lines.
+Keeping you and your team safe at work is a priority, so make sure you are aware of the requirements of working near power lines.
 The HazardCo App Site Review resource has a list of electrical controls that should be in place to mitigate the risk of electrical hazards.
+If in doubt, you can give our team of Health and Safety Advisors a call on 0800 555 339.

 Meeting your health and safety requirements shouldn’t be a chore.
 Instead, it should be an easy, functional and productive part of your day.
 With HazardCo, that is exactly what it becomes.